-10. REQUIRED ANNUAL PLANS
+10. ANNUAL PLAN

-Utilities and other covered entities shall provide an electronic copy of its Annual Plan on the Commission's Executive Director on or before March 1 of each year, that includes a detailed and verifiable plan for encouraging procurement in all categories eligible business enterprises under the Commission's Supplier Diversity Program.
+The utilities and other covered entities shall provide an electronic copy of their Annual Plan to the Commission's Executive Director on or before March 1 of each year, that includes a detailed and verifiable plan for encouraging procurement in all categories of eligible suppliers under the Commission's Supplier Diversity Program.
 Section 10 does not apply to utilities and electric service providers with gross annual California revenues between \$15 million and \$25 million.

-- 10.1.
-The Annual Plan shall contain at least the following elements: - 10.1.1.
-Short, mid, and long term procurement goals, as required by Section 8, herein; - 10.1.2.
-A description of its program activities planned for the next calendar year.
-This description shall include both internal and external activities; - 10.1.3.
-A plan for recruiting eligible suppliers of those products or services where utilization has been low, such as legal and financial services, fuel procurement, and areas that are considered technical. - 10.1.4.
-A plan for seeking and or cultivating eligible suppliers of those products and services where eligible suppliers are currently unavailable. - 10.1.5.
-A plan for encouraging both prime contractors and grantees to engage eligible suppliers in subcontracts in all categories which provide subcontracting opportunities. - 10.1.6.
-A plan for complying with the program guidelines established by the Commission, as required by Pub.
+Section 10.1. does not apply to community choice aggregators or electric service providers that are also public agencies.
+Pursuant to Pub.
 Util.
+Code § 366.2(m)(1) and Section 10.2. below, the Annual Plans of community choice aggregators shall include a detailed and verifiable plan for increasing procurement from small, local, and diverse business enterprises in all categories, including, but not limited to, renewable energy, energy storage system, and smart grid projects.
+Entities added to the Commission's Supplier Diversity Program by Senate Bill 255 (2019), e.g., certain community choice aggregators, electric service provides, and utilities, shall submit their first annual plan in March 2023.
+Annual plans shall include, to the extent permitted by law, person with disabilities business enterprises starting in March 2024.

+10.1.
+Utilities and Other Covered Entities:

+The Annual Plan shall contain at least the following elements:

+(1) Short-term, mid-term, and long-term procurement goals, as required by Section 8, herein;

+(2) A description of program activities planned for the next calendar year.
+This description shall include both internal and external activities;

+(3) A plan for recruiting eligible suppliers of those products or services where utilization has been low, such as legal and financial services, fuel procurement, and areas that are considered technical .

+Plans for recruiting Eligible Suppliers in any "excluded category"

+(4) A plan for seeking and or cultivating eligible suppliers of those products and services where eligible suppliers are currently unavailable.

+(5) Plans for encouraging prime contractors and grantees to engage eligible suppliers A plan for encouraging both prime contractors and grantees to engage eligible suppliers in subcontracts in all categories which provide subcontracting opportunities.

+(6) A plan for complying with the program guidelines established by the Commission, as required by Pub.
+Util.
 Code § 8283(c).
 The Executive Director's Office will be responsible for developing, periodically refining, and recommending such guidelines for the Commission's adoption in an appropriate procedural forum.

-11. Annual Reports and Annual Plans for Community Choice Aggregators:
+10.2.
+Community Choice Aggregators and Electric Service Providers that are Public Agencies

+As set forth in Section 11, below, for community choice aggregators and electric service providers that are also public agencies, the annual plan shall contain at least the following elements: descriptions of program activities to increase procurement related to small, local, and diverse business enterprises planned for the next year in all categories, including, but not limited to, renewable energy, energy storage systems, and smart grid projects.

+11. ANNUAL PLANS FOR COMMUNITY CHOICE AGGREGATORS AND ELECTRIC SERVICE PROVIDERS THAT ARE PUBLIC AGENCIES